kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 # Contract rules for InfraMachinePool

-Infrastructure providers CAN OPTIONALLY implement an InfraMachinePool resource.
+Infrastructure providers CAN OPTIONALLY implement an InfraMachinePool resource using Kubernetes' CustomResourceDefinition (CRD).

 The goal of an InfraMachinePool is to manage the lifecycle of a provider-specific pool of machines using a provider specific service (like auto-scale groups in AWS & virtual machine scalesets in Azure).

-The machines in the pool may be physical or virtual instances (although most likely virtual), and they represent the infastructure for Kubernetes nodes.
+The machines in the pool may be physical or virtual instances (although most likely virtual), and they represent the infrastructure for Kubernetes nodes.

+The InfraMachinePool resource will be referenced by one of the Cluster API core resources, MachinePool.

 The [MachinePool's controller](../../core/controllers/machine-pool.md) is responsible to coordinate operations of the InfraMachinePool, and the interaction between the MachinePool's controller and the InfraMachinePool is based on the contract rules defined in this page.